 Step 2: After you’ve reached your desired height or level of reclining, release the stress knob.
 You can even tighten it if you want to add more suspense.

-Step 3: If your chair doesn’t have a reclining knob, search the tilt adjustment system for any problems.
-If you don’t have it, you may not be able to secure the back of your chair at a certain position.
+Step 3: If your chair has no reclining knob, search the tilt adjustment system for any problems.
+If you don’t have it, you may be unable to secure the back of your chair at a certain position.
 If the hydraulics in your chair is broken, keep reading to learn how to repair them.

 Tightening the lever to lock the back can not always be the answer to your chair-leaning back dilemma.
-Perhaps the concern is with your sitting stance.
+Instead, the concern may be with your sitting stance.

 Is It Possible To Repair The Hydraulics Of An Office Chair?